stevespages/express-with-steve/sphinx-documentation/code-examples.rst

 https://raw.githubusercontent.com/stevespages/express-with-steve/master/routes/mailer.js

-npm install mailer
+npm modules: mailer

 This demonstrates use of the mailer module to send an email.
 A password is required for the email account that the email is sent from.
-It would be insecure to supply hardcode this in the programme and then store it in a public repository such as the one I have on github.
+It would be insecure to hardcode this in the programme and then store it in a public repository such as the one I have on github.
 So I set an environment variable, GMAIL_PASSWORD, when I start the server and access this from within node using process.env.GMAIL_PASSWORD.
-I am unlikely to start the Heroku (production) server with the required environment variable (although I might!) so it probably won't work.
+I am unlikely to start the Heroku (production) server with the required environment variable (although I might!) so it probably won't send an email.
 Run locally I may start the server with the environment variable and so it should work then.

 external-javascript
 -------------------